 Following the successful implementation of the EU's Culture and MEDIA programmes, in 2014 the Commission launched Creative Europe; a consolidated framework programme in support of Europe's cultural and creative sectors.

-Programme funding is complemented by peer learning activities between EU Member State governments (through the Open Method of Coordination), as well as regular reports and studies, and data-gathering designed to provide up-to-date, relevant information on the culture sector and the economy of culture.
+Programme funding is complemented by peer learning activities between EU Member State governments (through the Open Method of Coordination) and between cities and regions, as well as regular reports and studies, and data-gathering designed to provide up-to-date, relevant information on the culture sector and the economy of culture.